gertingold/tools4scicomp/manuscript/appendix.rst

 decorated function is executed, it will print a message including the arguments with which the function was called.
 In addition, the starting time is stored.
 Then, the original function, in our case ``factorial``, is run and when it returns, the elapsed time is determined.
-Beforing quitting, the result together with the elapsed time are printed.
+Before quitting, the result together with the elapsed time are printed.

 Running the script, we obtain the following output::